KingIdee/guest-writer/articles/2018-09-06-managing-the-state-of-react-apps-with-mobx.markdown

 );
 ```

-The `isEnabled` function could be marked with `@computed` so that the value is automatically computed.
+Once the `isEnabled` function returns true, it executes the `exit` function.
+The `isEnabled` function must be a function that reacts i.e it would be marked with `@computed` so that the value is automatically computed or better still, marked with an `@observable` decorator.

 The next reaction function is the `autorun` function.
 Unlike the `when` function, this function takes in one function and keeps running it until it is manually disposed.
 Here is how an `autorun` function can be used: